robzed/UKMARSbot_RPi_Pico_Adapter/Arduino_Nano_33_BLE/UKMARSBot_Arduino-Nano-33-BLE.md

 Note: A4 and A5 have 4k7 pull up resistors to allow them to be used with I2C devices.
 Be careful when using these ADC channels.

+Adrian E. reported that in Micropython that ADC doesn’t work on A6; hopefully this will get fixed soon.
+It seems fine in the Arduino environment in C/C++.

 ## Software Notes